vishesh-sarinDXB/my-journey/README.md

 # Day 5

 15 mins responding to kaggle post.
 Spent some time googling about it, poetry as a environment manager.
 Time around 1230 PM

+20 mins repsonding to kaggle post.
+More googling about poetry as a environment/package manager.
+Time around 2 PM